 Donorbox aims to make the donation process as complete and straightforward as possible.

 Organizations that use Donorbox can ask their donors to cover the credit card processing fee.
-This covers the 2.9% + 30c credit card processing fee from Stripe or Paypal (this fee can be reduced for registered nonprofits), as well as the 1.5% Donorbox platform fee.
+This also covers the 2.9% + 30c credit card processing fee from Stripe or Paypal (this fee can be reduced for registered nonprofits), as well as the 1.5% Donorbox platform fee.

 Here’s the step-by-step guide on how to ask your donors to cover the processing fee.